nestordemeure/impersonator/readme.md

 - include a short description of your persona in a `description.txt` file
 - include texts written by them (if possible non-fiction, correspondence would be best) in a `texts` subfolder (most common formats such as `.txt`, `.docx` and `.pdf` will work fine).

+To reload a persona from scratch (taking into account new files), delete the `index.faiss` and `index.pkl` files in its folder.

 See the `John Doe` folder for a small example.

 ## Inner-Workings